TheRealKasumi/NikoLight/documentation/build.md

 ## Assemble the TesLight Controller

-First make sure you got the correct and all required parts.
+First, make sure you got the correct and all required parts.
 Go back to the [part list](part-list.md) if you want to check it again.
 Prepare your tools, pre-heat the soldering station and the fun part can start😋.